-??Reorienting their goals around shareholder value maximization.

-- ??Greater selectivity in their strategies, involving the divestment of unprofitable businesses, refocusing around core petroleum and gas businesses, withdrawing from countries where investments were not justified by the returns being earned, and outsourcing those activities that could be performed more efficiently by outside suppliers. - ??Cutting back on staff, especially at the corporate level.
-(Table 7.1 shows changes in numbers of employees among the majors.) - ??Reducing excess capacity through refinery closures and sales and scrapping of ocean-going tankers. - ??Decentralization of decision-making from corporate to divisional levels and from divisional to business unit levels at the same time as giving divisions and business units full profit and loss responsibility. - ??Shifting the basis of organizational structure from geographical organization around countries and regions to worldwide product divisions (many of the majors formed worldwide divisions for upstream activities, downstream activities, and chemicals). - ??"Delayering" through eliminating administrative layers within hierarchical structures.
-For example, Amoco broke up its three major divisions (upstream, downstream, and chemicals) and had 17 business groups reporting direct to the corporate center.
-Mobil also broke up its divisional structure, and created 13 business groups.
-(The Appendix shows the organization structure of several of the majors.)
+- Reorienting their goals around shareholder value maximization. - Greater selectivity in their strategies, involving the divestment of unprofitable businesses, refocusing around core petroleum and gas businesses, withdrawing from countries where investments were not justified by the returns being earned, and outsourcing those activities that could be performed more efficiently by outside suppliers. - Cutting back on staff, especially at the corporate level.
+(Table 8.1 shows changes in numbers of employees among the majors.) - Reducing excess capacity through closures of refineries and filling stations. - Decentralization of decision making from corporate to divisional levels and from divisional to business unit levels at the same time as giving divisions and business units full profit and loss responsibility. - Shifting the basis of organizational structure from geographical organization around countries and regions to worldwide product divisions (many of the majors formed worldwide divisions for upstream activities, downstream activities, and chemicals). - "Delayering" through eliminating administrative layers within hierarchical structures.
+For example, Amoco broke up its three major divisions (upstream, downstream, and chemicals) and had 17 business groups reporting direct to